egmontmika/egmontmika.com/content/blog/church-upside-down.md

 A car on its roof doesn’t make sense.

-No matter how hard you push the pedal, how much noise the engine makes or how fast its wheels spin round, this car won’t take you anywhere.
+No matter how hard you push the pedal, how much noise the engine makes and how fast its wheels spin round, this car won’t take you anywhere.

 To make sense, a car just has to stand on its four wheels.